 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.

-Jitters
+Jitters and Anxiety

 Caffeine is one of the main ingredients in most pre-workout supplements responsible for causing jitters and anxiety.
 People who are sensitive to stimulants will be more likely to feel nervousness than those with a higher tolerance.

 Pre-workout typically contains high amounts of caffeine, ranging from 150 to 300 milligrams per serving.
 Compare this to the amount of caffeine in a cup of coffee which contains around 95 milligrams per serving.
-You may be ingesting the amount of caffeine in up to 3 cups of coffee in just one scoop of pre-workout!
+You may be ingesting the amount of caffeine in up to three cups of coffee in just one scoop of pre-workout!

-The Food and Drug Administration (FDA) recommends consuming no more than 400 milligrams of caffeine daily to avoid negative side effects1.
+The Food and Drug Administration (FDA) recommends consuming no more than 400 milligrams of caffeine daily to avoid negative side effects1

 Caffeine stimulates the central nervous system and triggers the release of adrenaline, the “fight or flight” hormone.
 This increases heart rate, blood pressure, and respiratory rate, which can give you an energy boost, but may also result in jitters, anxiety, and nervousness in those sensitive to caffeine, according to the International Society of Sports Nutrition (ISSN)2.